oyvindkinsey/JsApiToolkit/README.md

-API
+JsApiToolkit
 ===

-Api is project which seeks to provide a platform for building feature-rich JavaScript API's similar to e.g. Facebook Connect.
+JsApiToolkit is project which seeks to provide a platform for building feature-rich JavaScript API's similar to e.g. Facebook Connect.

-The base implementation provides Cross-Document Messaging, and also supports rendering interactive dialogs.
+The base implementation provides Cross-Document Messaging, user interaction, and basic authentication support.

-The project is currently in a early stage - it will be extended with a complete build-environment suitable for buiding a production grade API.
+You as the user is free to configure the core library, set its export name, and to provide custom modules.

 License
 -------